Residents of Denerim

 - Bad Liar: If the Warden's Cunning is high enough, they can point out the inconsistencies in "Weylon's" story and provoke him into attacking.

 - Berserk Button: This Weylon will also attack if the Warden insists on entering the closed back room of the house.
+It's where he's hiding the body of the real Weylon.

 - Dead Person Impersonation: This guy murdered the real Weylon and took his place.